a-h/infrared/README.md

 	codes := make(chan uint64, 64)

-	// Start a routine to receive IR codes. var wg sync.WaitGroup
+	// Start a routine to receive IR codes. go func() {
-	wg.Add(1)
-	go func() {
-		// Allow the function to exit gracefully. defer wg.Done()
-		// This for loop quits when close(codes) happens. for code := range codes {
+		for code := range codes {
 			// This program expects Panasonic codes so we can look up the names and print them. fmt.Println(code, decoder.PanasonicCodeToKey[code])